Azure/azure-sdk-tools/tools/github-event-processor/RULES.md

 - Issue is open
 - Issue has "customer-reported" label
 - Label removed is "Service Attention" OR "CXP Attention"
+- Issue does not have "Service Attention" OR "CXP Attention"

 ### Actions